 Deadline passes to reunite families separated at border

-WASHINGTON -- One matter on President Donald Trump's agenda this week is reuniting families separated at the U.S./Mexico border.
+WASHINGTON, DC -- One matter on President Donald Trump's agenda this week is reuniting families separated at the U.S./Mexico border.

 - About 1,400 children reunited with parents, but some reunions not complete

 - Thursday was deadline to reunite all remaining children

 The final deadline passed Thursday, but not every child is back with their parents.
 Hundreds of migrant children remain in limbo despite the court-ordered deadline.

 This is largely because about 500 of their parents have likely been deported.